zukunft/zukunft.com/docs/code_functions_all.md

             ut without auto fill in /component/execute/system_form.php
     \-- show_plural_reverse - section for function show_plural_reverse not yet defined that it should be optional with s how password but without auto fill in /component/execute/system_form.php
+    \-- show_name_in_formulas - section for function show_name_in_formulas not yet defined that it should be optional wi th show password but without auto fill in /component/execute/system_form.php
     \-- show_style - section for function show_style not yet defined that it should be optional with show password but w ithout auto fill in /component/execute/system_form.php
     \-- show_formula - section for function show_formula not yet defined that it should be optional with show password b